vrevt/Olympiad_code/README.md

 # old_olympiad_code

-More my Olympiad-life codes you can find on: https://codeforces.com/submissions/irevt
+More of my Olympiad-life codes you can find on:

+https://codeforces.com/submissions/irevt